naoki-iwami/grafana/docs/sources/alerting/notifications.md

 Once these two properties are set, you can send the alerts to Kafka for further processing or throttling.

+### Amazon SNS

+To set up SNS you need to configure EC2 IAM role for SNS.
+The format of sending message is based on Webhook (exclude imageUrl).

 ### All supported notifier

 Name | Type |Support images